Norfolk Constabulary's

 If you would like me to pay you a visit and give some crime prevention advice, please get in touch.

-If we have not met yet, please do get in touch with me, or if you see me out in the truck, I’m happy to stop and speak to you then.
+If we have not met yet, please do get in touch with me, or if you see me out and about, I’m happy to stop and speak to you then.

 PC 475 James KING